School of Business & Economics

 Mission & Values

-Our mission is to provide our diverse student population with an affordable, internationally recognized and accredited high quality business education, emphasizing skills for successful careers in the global economy, complemented by experiential learning and exceptional mentoring, and serving as an intellectual resource for the Quebec/New York Corridor and the global community.
+We provide our diverse student population with an internationally recognized, high-value and AACSB accredited business education.
+We foster competencies for successful careers in the global economy, with a commitment to developing ethical and technologically proficient graduates.
+We emphasize teaching excellence and scholarship, complemented by experiential learning and exceptional mentoring, with impact on the regional and global community.

 Statement of Core Values…No Empty Promises!